melih-unsal/DemoGPT/README.md

 In summary, DemoGPT is more than a project; it's a visionary approach, pushing the boundaries of what's possible in LLM-based application development.

-In the next release, we are gonna add **Llama 2** inside of DemoGPT to make the whole system runnable completely locally.
+In the next release, we are gonna integrate **Gorilla** to DemoGPT to enable DemoGPT to use external APIs autonomously.
 The future is bright, and the journey has just begun.
 Join us in this exciting adventure!

 ## ⚙️ Architecture